Mohamed-Aziz-Aguir/soc-detection-soar-automation/docs/ai-audit-assistant.md

-# AI Audit Assistant (Optional)
+# AI Audit Assistant (Optional Component)

-An optional component provides AI-assisted auditing support:
+An optional AI-assisted auditing component is used as an analyst assistant for:
+- Summaries
-- Analyst assistant for **summaries and audit report drafts**
+- Audit report drafts
-- Designed for compliance-oriented outputs (reporting), not autonomous response
+- Compliance-oriented reporting outputs

-## Scope
+Scope boundary:
-- SOC detections and response actions remain rule/workflow-driven
-- AI is used for reporting assistance only (audit/compliance documentation)
+- AI is used for audit/reporting assistance only.

-## How to include code (if available)
-Place scripts and documentation under `automation/python/`.
+- Detection and response remain rule/workflow-driven.